-- Support for security and privacy of transporting Broadcast Remote Identification; and
+- Support for security and privacy of transporting Broadcast Remote Identification;

-- Support for security and privacy for Detect And Avoid (DAA) traffic.
+- Support for security and privacy for Detect And Avoid (DAA) traffic; and

+- Support for multiple USS serving different geographical areas corresponding to the UAV flight path, i.e. changeover of the UAV from one USS to another USS.

 **** NEXT CHANGE ****